khokao/synergetica/services/docs/getting-started/tutorial.md

 When the circuit construction is complete, press the `Simulate` button in the lower right corner of the application.

-This will automatically open the simulation tab from the right side and display the results.
+This will automatically open the simulation side bar from the right side and display the results.

 The graph shows the time concentration change of the protein (green block) in this circuit.